ESaracay/SoftwareGuide/README.md

 ```

 Note that this website is hosted on github io pages.
 With the correct
-Repo configuraitons you can simply bush to main to update the software guide.
+Repo configuraitons you can simply push to main to update the software guide.

 ## Updating the Software Guide
 To update team information for the software guide you need only touch the